picfight/pfcdata/README.md

 ### rebuilddb2

-`rebuilddb2` is a CLI app used for maintenance of pfcdata's `pfcpg` database (a.k.a.
-DB v2) that uses PostgreSQL to store a nearly complete record of the PicFight blockchain data.
+`rebuilddb2` is a CLI app used for maintenance of pfcdata's `dcrpg` database (a.k.a.
+DB v2) that uses PostgreSQL to store a nearly complete record of the Decred blockchain data.
 This functionality is included in the startup of the pfcdata daemon, but may be called alone with rebuilddb.
 See the [README.md](./cmd/rebuilddb2/README.md) for `rebuilddb2` for important usage information.